Florida Golf Guide -

 Then there's the wind.
 It's a very open course and wide open to the winds that come swirling in off the Atlantic, after they're through cooling the muscle boys and silicone-charged vixens at South Beach.
 It can mean a three- or even four-club difference.

-Then, there's the Greg Norman-designed Great White track.
+Then, there's the Greg Norman-designed Great White Course.
 It's 7,171 yards long and is the only golf course in the Southeast to use crushed shells as its main design element.

-The Gold course was designed by Raymond Floyd, with narrow, tree-lined fairways and gently contoured greens.
+Doral's Gold Course was designed by Raymond Floyd, with narrow, tree-lined fairways and gently contoured greens.
 It finishes with an island green on the 18th.

-The Red course hosted an LPGA tournament in 2001, and requires strategy and shot placement, with water on 14 holes.
+The Red Course at Doral hosted an LPGA tournament in 2001, and requires strategy and shot placement, with water on 14 holes.

 The Ritz-Carlton on Key Biscayne